openfaas/faas/guide/deployment_swarm_arm.md

 # Deployment guide for Docker Swarm on ARM

-> Note: The best place to start if you're new to OpenFaaS is the README file in the [faas](https://github.com/openfaas/faas/blob/master/README.md) or [faas-netes](https://github.com/openfaas/faas-netes/blob/master/README.md) repo.
+> Note: The best place to start if you're new to OpenFaaS is the README file in the [openfaas/faas](https://github.com/openfaas/faas/blob/master/README.md) repository.

+## 32-bit ARM (armhf) - i.e. Raspberry Pi 2 or 3

+**OpenFaaS and Cloud Native Services**

+Special Docker images are required for hardware other than a 64-bit PC, most projects do not yet provide these so we have custom versions of the following:

+* Prometheus
+* AlertManager

+The OpenFaaS containers are built manually on a Raspberry Pi 2 or 3:

+* Gateway
+* Faas-netesd

+NATS Streaming is not yet available, but we expect it to be around November 2017.

+The function watchdog is cross-compiled through our CI process on a 64-bit PC.

+**Functions on armhf**

-When running OpenFaaS on ARM a key consideration is that we need to use ARM based images for our functions; this is as simple as swapping the function's Dockerfile, all other function assets remain the same.
+When running OpenFaaS on ARM a key consideration is that we need to use arm base Docker images for our functions.
+Normally this means just swapping out the `FROM` instruction and the function code can stay the same.

-## Initialize Swarm Mode
+### Initialize Swarm Mode

 You can create a single-host Docker Swarm on your ARM device with a single command.
 You don't need any additional software to Docker 17.05 or greater.